hmy/TourMe/README.md

 * Double-Tap Feature on Map
 * Cleaning Up the Code

-### Disclaimer : As of now, DB is local so it cannot be accessed via internet
+### Disclaimer : As of now, DB is local And it cannot be accessed via internet

+### Most Recent Version : [might live here][most recent version]
 ```
-  Last (Meaningfully) Updated on 4/4/12 by hmy
+  Last Updated on 4/5/12 by hmy
 ```

   [Hee Min Yoo]: https://github.com/hmy "GitHub Page"